Find out about our stay at the Sol Costa Atlantis in Puerto de la Cruz, thanks to Jet2 Holidays.

 The breakfasts at the Sol Costa Atlantis are on a buffet basis, with a wide range of foods and drink to choose from.

-We took advantage of this to make sure that we started each day of our visit with a hearty breakfast!
+I took advantage of this to make sure that I started each day of the visit with a hearty breakfast!

 I loved the range of fruit and yoghurts which were on offer.